-The Physician Well-Being Index is a 100% anonymous, web-based tool that measures multiple dimensions of distress in just 9 questions.
+The Physician Well-Being Index is a completely anonymous, online self-assessment tool that measures six dimensions of distress and well-being in just 9 questions.
 Institutions and participants have reaped numerous benefits from the Mayo Clinic-invented tool.

-Researchers from Mayo Clinic evaluated several distress mechanisms to create the foundation of the Physician Well-Being Index.
-Their results pointed to nine all-encompassing questions that measure:
+Researchers from Mayo Clinic evaluated six dimensions of distress to create the foundation of the Physician Well-Being Index.
+Their results pointed to nine all-encompassing questions that accurately measure:

 After initial assessments, the Physician Well-Being Index tracks participants' scores over time.
 This function promotes self-awareness along with the ability to correlate life and practice events with their respective wellness scores.

 This is also a valuable measurement for institutions, as long as participants are encouraged to regularly re-assess.
 Admins are able to anonymously evaluate healthcare staff to identify trends and success criteria for wellness initiatives.